You are here

 The Teaching and Scholarly Activities Committee makes either final decisions or recommendations regarding four awards and grants that are annually given to Bentley faculty members.
 These are Awards for Innovation in Teaching, Gregory H. Adamian Award for Teaching Excellence, Award for Excellence in Scholarship, and Outstanding Scholarly Contribution Awards.
 Additional information on the various awards is below.

-The current chair of the TSAC is Tracy Noga (Accountancy, ext.
-2432).
+The current chair of the TSAC is Jeffrey Livingston (Economics, ext.
+2538).

 Innovation in Teaching Awards

 The objective of the Bentley University Awards for Innovation in Teaching is to recognize Bentley faculty members who have contributed significant teaching innovations to the educational life of Bentley University, and to provide a forum for them to disseminate their innovation to the entire faculty.
 The awards are given for specific teaching innovations rather than general teaching effectiveness.
 Up to four will be chosen and each award will total $2,000, to be shared by the faculty members involved in each award-winning innovation.
 A certificate will be presented to each individual faculty winner.